-Councils should retain the authority to determine species requiring conservation and management through development of FMPs.
+The CCC believes that Councils should retain the authority to determine which species require conservation and management through FMPs.
 Any legislation that directs the Secretary to prepare or amend fishery management plans (e.g., recent legislation to add shad and river herring as managed species) creates conflicts with current management under other existing authorities.
+This can lead to confusion and additional litigation risk.
+Further, in order for a Council to add a forage fish to its FMP, there would need to be quantitative data to support federal management of that forage fish species.